collapsed-stacks/startups/questions/7771/starting-to-manufacture-an-electronic-product.md

 - posted by: [Eric Platon](https://stackexchange.com/users/1533/eric-platon) on 2016-09-11
 - score: 1

-<p>Good leads in the other answers.
-A few more words.</p>
+Good leads in the other answers.
+A few more words.

-<p>It is really critical to meet the requirements of your target market.</p>
+It is really critical to meet the requirements of your target market.

-<p>Assuming you are in the US, plan to produce your design in Asia, and plan to sell all over the world, it may already be too big a challenge.
+Assuming you are in the US, plan to produce your design in Asia, and plan to sell all over the world, it may already be too big a challenge.
 Definitely easier to narrow down the market to the most likely successful population first, and enlarge as success unrolls.
 Smaller target populations are easier to deal with, as they often are more homogeneous.
-This is not definitive, as it depends on your product, though (e.g. if you build a unique iPhone-compatible devise, your market could be large).</p>
+This is not definitive, as it depends on your product, though (e.g. if you build a unique iPhone-compatible devise, your market could be large).

-<p>As for crowd-funding, the different big funding sites often have blogs and "documentations" that contain good food for thought.
+As for crowd-funding, the different big funding sites often have blogs and "documentations" that contain good food for thought.
 It is important to keep in mind that each site has its funding policy, too, each with different advantages and issues.
-You need to know those to make the best choice if you go for it.</p>
+You need to know those to make the best choice if you go for it.

 ## Answer 7792